 - 1/4 cup Smoked Chocolate Chips or semi-sweet chips

 - 3/4 cup milk

 - Preheat the oven to 350F and prepare two 8-inch round pans with nonstick baking spray and parchment.

 - Melt the smoked chocolate chips by heating the cream and pouring it over the chips.
 Let it sit for 5 minutes, then whisk smooth.
 Set aside to cool.

 - Add in the melted chocolate and then turn the mixer to slow.
-Add in the flour, baking soda, salt and cocoa and slowly add it into the butter alternating with the milk and whisky.
+In a large bowl, combine the flour, baking soda, salt, and cocoa.
+Slowly add it into the butter alternating with the milk and whisky.